simbav911/dart-naujas-btcz.rock/content/en/news/2020-11-30-bitcoinz-is-listed-in-altilly-exchange.md

 image: "/images/news/AltillyListing2-400x250.jpg"
 ---

-BITCOINZ is now listed in Altilly exchange!
-The BTCZ coin is available in both BTCZ/BTC and BTCZ/LTC pairs so the users can trade it with Bitcoin and Litecoin respectively.
-Altilly exchange is online since May 2018 and is hosting more than 340 cryptocurrencies! read more
+BITCOINZ is now listed inAltilly exchange!
+The BTCZ coin is available in both BTCZ/BTC and BTCZ/LTC pairs so the users can trade it withBitcoinand Litecoin respectively.

+Altilly exchange is online since May 2018 and is hosting more than 340cryptocurrencies!